 A recorder or a wooden flute may be a better option for you if your arm is straighter than a 90 degree bend, at least until your arms grow a bit.
 It can be a fun way to develop your skills while still keeping your finances under control.

-Also available is the slightly more expensive option of the curved head beginner flutes, which produces the same sound, pitch and playing experience as the ordinary flute, just with less need for the length of your arms.
+Also available is the slightly more expensive option of the curved head joint beginner flutes, which produces the same sound, pitch and playing experience as the ordinary flute, just with less need for the length of your arms.
+This allows the young flutists with smaller hands to reach the keys while they’re learning.

 An open key modification is available as a way of improving sound quality for the professional player.
-However, this option is not ideal for a beginner because it will tend to hinder their ability to make a clean clear note without the precise placement of your fingers.
-Best to make it as easy as possible for the beginning flautist.
+However, this option is not ideal for a beginner because it will tend to hinder their ability to make a clean clear note without the precise placement of their fingers.
+Best to make it as easy as possible for the beginning flutist and get one with closed hole keys.
+German-style flutes with closed holes, also known as plateau holes, are better for beginners to learn on as they refine their technique.
+A closed-hole instrument is much easier to play.

 Whilst this article focuses on the standard flute, there are also other options such as alto flutes, piccolos and even bass flutes.
 It is important, however, to realize that each of these options differs greatly in pitch and playability; therefore, you should be familiar with the standard flute for some time before moving on to the alternative options.

-There is a good reason for the popularity of the good brands.
-For example, brands such as Yamaha and Mendini, while they are regarded as high quality and reasonably priced new instruments, typically retain most of their value when sold secondhand.
+There is a good reason for the popularity of good brands when it comes to flutes, even those ideal for beginners.
+For example, brands such as Yamaha and Mendini, while they are regarded as high-quality and reasonably priced new instruments, typically retain most of their value when sold secondhand.

-Make sure you choose a flute that is made by a woodwind manufacturer because the other options tend to be cheap and often need lots of repairs shortly after purchase.
+Make sure you choose a flute that is made by a woodwind manufacturer that actually knows what they are doing because the other options tend to be cheap and often need lots of repairs shortly after purchase.
+So best to avoid ‘cheap knock-off’ options for that budget flute.

 7. Keep An Eye On The Future

-When searching through the best flutes for a beginner, you should keep an eye on what your needs will be when you are an intermediate player.
+When searching through the best flutes for a beginner, you should keep an eye on what your needs will be when you join the ranks of intermediate and advanced players.
 It shouldn’t be the main focus, but it is still worth keeping in mind.

 One key issue to consider as you progress is will your focus be on ensemble playing in a concert band or will it be on solo performance?

-It can’t hurt to start with a wooden flute if you are concerned about the initial cost before you’ve fully evaluated if the flute is really your thing.
+It can’t hurt to start with a wooden flute, or even a clarinet if you are concerned about the initial cost before you’ve fully evaluated if the flute is really your thing.
 Starting this way will teach you the fundamentals of how to control your breathing.
+In this sense, the ideal flute is the one that sets you down a musical journey, not necessarily a perfect silver plated body instrument you can’t afford.
 You can then move on to a regular flute once you are comfortable that you want to continue along the flute playing journey.

 9. Try Some Flutes At Your Local Supplier